-On 11 March 2021, the Group entered into a sale and purchase agreement with an independent third party (the "Vendor"), pursuant to which, the Group agreed to purchase and the Vendor agreed to sale a piece of land located in Johor Bahru, Malaysia (the "Land") at a consideration of approximately RM23.6 million.
-At 31 December 2021, the Group has paid deposits of 20% of the total consideration and the administrative process for registration of the legal title of the Land is still in progress.
+On 11 March 2021, the Group entered into a sale and purchase agreement with an independent third party (the "Vendor") (the "Agreement"), pursuant to which, the Group agreed to purchase, and the Vendor agreed to sell a piece of a land located in Johor Bahru, Malaysia (the "Land") at a consideration of approximately RM23.6 million.
+At 31 December 2022 and up to the date of this report, 40% (2021: 20%) of the total consideration together with the related transaction costs, including legal and professional fee, were settled by the Group.
+The administrative process for registration of the legal title of the Land is still in progress.